18F/18f.gsa.gov/_posts/2021-03-02-using-agile-and-devops-to-get-better-results-than-a-change-control-board.md

   - agile
   - agency work
   - department of justice
-excerpt: Agile is a way of quickly reacting to the demands of your project where DevOps for building infrastructure and applications that is able to adapt and change quickly.
+excerpt: Agile is a way of quickly reacting to the demands of your project and DevOps for building infrastructure and applications that is able to adapt and change quickly.
 Using these methods, you can avoid many of the pitfalls of traditional waterfall practices.